Masks / Face Coverings

 Use and Care of Cloth Coverings

-Cloth face coverings should be washed regularly.
+Cloth face masks should be washed regularly.
 Students and employees are advised to have at least 3-5 cloth face coverings for alternating use.
 Wash or sanitize your hands before handling your mask.

 Enforcement of Use